-The increase in our Operating Expenses during the three months ended December 31, 2014 is primarily due to the continued development of our lead clinical candidate for HBV, ARC-520 and our second clinical candidate ARC-AAT for AATD.
-The primary costs incurred during fiscal 2015 related to manufacturing of clinical supplies for our clinical trials, toxicology studies, and the cost associated with the administration of clinical trials.
-In addition, the Company is incurring costs, primarily manufacturing costs and clinical trial administration costs, as we prepare for a phase 2b clinical trial of ARC-520, which is anticipated to begin in 2015.
+The increase in our Operating Expenses during the three and nine months ended June 30, 2015, is primarily due to the continued development of our lead clinical candidate for HBV, ARC-520 and our second clinical candidate ARC-AAT for AATD.
+The primary costs incurred during fiscal 2015 related to manufacturing of drug supply for our clinical trials, toxicology studies, and the cost associated with the administration of clinical trials.
+In addition, the Company is incurring costs, primarily manufacturing costs and clinical trial administration costs, related to phase 2b clinical trials of ARC-520.
+Further, the Company incurred \$10.1 million in expense associated with the acquisition of in-process research and development for pre-clinical candidates from the Novartis asset acquisition, and the Company is recording higher amortization expense related to intangible assets acquired upon the purchase of the Novartis assets.